 If you have a problem controlling your bladder, you are not alone.
-Urinary incontinence is very common, affected up to half of all women at one time or another.
+Urinary incontinence is very common, affecting up to half of all women at one time or another.
 In its early stages it is just an annoying inconvenience.
-Untreated, it progresses to a life altering problem restricts your activities, interferes with your work performance, even affects your sex life.
+Untreated, it progresses to a life altering problem that may restrict your activities, interfere with your work performance, or even affect your sex life.

 Everyone knows people who have had a bladder tack, yet still have problems.
-Many of those women had an inappropriate operation or were not properly evaluated or instructed prior to their surgery.
-Others have conditions that are not treatable with a bladder tack, instead medications or injections are more appropriate treatment.
+Many of those women failed surgery, or were not properly evaluated or instructed prior to their surgery.
+Others have conditions that are not treatable with surgery and may respond better to other interventions.

 The isles at Wal-Mart are stacked with adult diapers for those who are unable to find relief from their disabling incontinence problems.
 Urinary incontinence is one of the leading causes of women being placed in nursing homes.
 It is a personal tragedy for many women.

-Dr. Holley can help you with your bladder control problems without major surgery, or, if surgery is necessary, prepare you for surgery with a proper evaluation.
+Dr. Holley or Teresa may be able to help you with your bladder control problems without major surgery, or, if surgery is necessary, prepare you for surgery with a proper evaluation.

 Initial evaluation includes a general physical exam and review of your medical history, medications, and past surgical experiences.
 A urinalysis and urine culture are needed to evaluate and treat urinary tract infections and conditions.
 Measurements of your bladder position, capacity, bladder pressures, muscle tone, and neural reflexes are essential to make an appropriate diagnosis and plan treatment.